covid-19-impact-lab/sid/docs/source/reference_guides/params.rst

 <https://estimagic.readthedocs.io/en/latest/optimization/params.html>`_ in estimagic,
 before you continue.

-`params` has a three level index.
+``params`` has a three level index.
 The first level is "category", the second is the "subcategory", the third is called "name".
 The values are stored in the "value" column.

-We provide epidemiological estimates for many of these variables in the `params.csv` with explanatory notes and links to their sources.
+We provide epidemiological estimates for many of these variables in the ``covid_epi_params.csv`` with explanatory notes and links to their sources.

 Currently, we have the following categories: